Slideshow776/Terfenstein-3D/README.md

 1. :blue_heart: Overall Vision
     * **Write a short paragraph explaining the game:**

+       This is a first person shooter (fps) about infiltrating gender fascists facility and disabling their weapons of mass destruction.

     * **Describe the genre:**

+         > First-person shooter (FPS) is a sub-genre of shooter video games centered on gun and other weapon-based combat in a first-person perspective, with the player experiencing the action through the eyes of the protagonist and controlling the player character in a three-dimensional space. --[wikipedia](https://en.wikipedia.org/wiki/First-person_shooter)

     * **What is the target audience?**